gleam-lang/website/cheatsheets/gleam-for-python-users.md

 - the key type is `hashable`, such as integers, strings, tuples (due to their immutable values), functions... and custom mutable objects implementing the `__hash__` method.
-- the key is unique in the dictionary. and values of any types.
+- the key is unique in the dictionary. and values of any type.

 In Gleam, maps can have keys and values of any type, but all keys must be of the same type in a given map and all values must be of the same type in a given map.